|

 Should you stick with film, even basic point-and-shoots are getting more advanced every day.
 Some even let you switch film halfway through rolls (great for moving from outdoor shots that call for 100 ASA to dark cathedral interiors that want at least 400 ASA).

 Practice with your camera before you leave the States, especially if it’s a new one and you’re not sure how it behaves.
-Visit the sights of your home city, pretend you’re in Europe, and snap away.
+Visit the sights of your home city, pretend you’re in Italy, and snap away.
 Get to know the camera.
 Bracket your shots by shooting the same thing several times using different settings, with and without flash, and so on.
 Write down carefully exactly what you did or varied in each shot so that, later, you'll know which ones worked best.

-If you're still using film, hold on to the plastic film canisters and store them in big, see-through plastic baggies so security people at the airport will pass it around the potentially harmful X rays (the higher the film speed, the more likely multiple exposures to X rays will fog the film).
+Hold on to the plastic film canisters and store them in big, see-through plastic baggies so security people at the airport will pass it around the potentially harmful X rays (the higher the film speed, the more likely multiple exposures to X rays will fog the film).

-Bring several spare batteries (if you're using rechargables, you must pack these in your carry-on bag due to new TSA rules as of 2008).
 Use a UV filter on the lens to protect it from scratches (not a polarizing filter, which messes up more shots than it helps if you don’t use it correctly).

 If you do have to buy photo supplies, film, or memory chips abroad, go to a camera shop or department store.
-Never buy film from a souvenir stand near a tourist sight; the markup is almost criminal.
+Never buy film from a souvenir stand near a tourist sight.
+The markup is almost criminal.

 Related Articles |